-Spire Manchester Hospital offers private paediatric out patient care from birth and in pateint care for children from the age of 12 months.
+Spire Manchester Hospital offers private paediatric out-patient care from birth and in-patient care for children from the age of 12 months.

-We have registered sick children nurses working together with Consultants from areas such as ENT, orthopaedics, dermatology, urology and plastic surgery.
-We have paediatric specialist anaesthetists who work along side our surgical specialist and nurses.
-We can also provide physiotherapy, MRI scans and X-rays for children.
+We have registered sick children nurses who work together with specialist paediatric consultants from areas such as ENT, orthopaedics, dermatology, urology and plastic surgery.
+We also have specialist paediatric consultant anaesthetists who work alongside our paediatric surgeons and nurses.

 What is child circumcision surgery?